Businesses work better with joined-up planning

 Integrating planning with reporting saves time…

-…and benefits both activities
+…and benefits both functions

 The end result is that businesses can improve the targeting of the marketing budget, deliver better customer service and allow their marketing team to focus on the sorts of tasks that cannot be automated – such as thinking of new ways to delight their customers.